farshi/app1/README.md

 go to jenkins console and define these two build steps and put each of these lines to corresponding build scripts

 ####Script for build phase1 :
+go to jenkins config and a new build stage

 ```shell
 sh build.sh $BUILD_NUMBER
 ```
+and another one and put these lines.

 ####script for build phase2:
 ```shell